BlackBirdTV/flash-shell/README.md

 Flash is a modern cross-platform shell built for simplicity and ease-of-use.
 It will definitely run on Windows, Linux and Redox/chronoOS and will most likely have a release for macOS, though untested.

 ## Changelog
-- Added execution of extern programs
+- Fixed the input system

 ## Roadmap
-- Release flash 1.0
+- Release flash 0.1.0

 ## Canceled / Moved
 - thunder (TUI Editor): Thunder is going to be moved into it's own project.
 It is too big for including it in flash.
 However, I will finish Flash 1.0 and maybe another secret project before thunder, it's hard to make somethung better than neovim ;)

 ## Lua Integration
-In order to write commands for flash, you'll have to use Lua.
+In order to write commands for flash properly, you'll have to use Lua.
 However, not plain lua, you have a few things at your disposal:

 - global `command`: This variable is a Table that is similar to the struct flash uses internally.
 It has a few members:
     - `action`: The command being executed